fyrkov/r2dbc-coroutines-demo/docs/README.md

 [Since Spring 5.3](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-5.3-Release-Notes),
 the Spring `@Transactional` is aware of Kotlin coroutines.
 When a suspend function is marked `@Transactional`, Spring correctly manages the transaction context within the CoroutineContext.
-NB: `@Transactional` in tests still is loking for JDBC Data source and does not work correctly.
+NB: `@Transactional` in tests is looking still for JDBC Data source and does not work correctly if it is not configured.

 ###  Scheduling
 [Starting with Spring 6.1](https://docs.spring.io/spring-framework/reference/integration/scheduling.html#scheduling-annotation-support-scheduled-reactive), `@Scheduled` officially supports Kotlin suspend functions.

+### Note on Java virtual threads
+Java virtual threads also make blocking code scale much better by making threads cheap.
+They first appeared as a preview in Java 19 (Project Loom) and became stable in Java 21.

+They reduce the need for reactive style for scalability.
+However, they are still blocking from the driver perspective (JDBC blocks sockets).

+In Spring Boot 3.2+ there is a config property  `spring.threads.virtual.enabled=true` to let the framework use them.

 ## Links